awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/monorepo/README.md

 After you have generated a Monorepo project, you can apply these additional PDK blueprints to the project:

-- [Type Safe API](/blueprints/type-safe-api/README.md): Add API capabilities to your Monorepo project.
+- **Type Safe API**: Add API capabilities to your Monorepo project.
-- [Cloudscape React Website](/blueprints/cloudscape-react-website/README.md): Generate a website for the Monorepo so that you can make authenticated API calls.
+- **Cloudscape React Website**: Generate a website for the Monorepo so that you can make authenticated API calls.
-- [Infrastructure](/blueprints/infra/README.md): Pre-configured CDK code to deploy your website and API.
+- **Infrastructure**: Pre-configured CDK code to deploy your website and API.
-- [DevOps](/blueprints/devops/README.md): Generate the required DevOps workflows for pull requests, releases, and deployment of your project.
+- **DevOps**: Generate the required DevOps workflows for pull requests, releases, and deployment of your project.

 ## How does it work?